She Loves Biscotti

 Zia Michelinas Panettone

 The panettone will take about 35 minutes to bake.
 You will notice that the top will get very dark.
-If getting too dark, you can always cover with a piece of aluminum foil.
+If getting too dark, you can always cover it with a piece of aluminum foil.

 Panetonne are placed upside down.